outcomesinsights/conceptql/README.md

 ## Under Active Development
 The ConceptQL language is under active development.
 If you don't see any activity in the master branch, check the [develop branch](https://github.com/outcomesinsights/conceptql/tree/develop) to see the latest changes to the language.
 I try to keep master nice and stable.

+## Further Reading

+If you're interested in reading up on ConceptQL, a rought draft of the specifications document is [available as a PDF](https://github.com/outcomesinsights/conceptql/blob/master/doc/ConceptQL%20Specification%20(alpha).pdf?raw=true) in this repository.

 ## Motivation for ConceptQL
 Outcomes Insights intends to build a vast library of research algorithms and apply those algorithms to large databases of claims data.
 Early into building the library, we realized we had to overcome two major issues: